cassiatorczon/cis1904-spring25/week12/class/Monads.md

 another type class that characterizes monads that have a possibility of failure.
 These include `Maybe` and `[]`.)

+In the `IO` unit, we said that everything within a `do` block must be an instruction, i.e., within the IO monad.
+(Note that not everything needs to be the same _type_: the type argument to `IO` can be different.)
+In general, it is important for everything in a `do` block to be within the _same_ monad;
+we cannot mix some lines in the `Maybe` monad with some lines in the `List` monad (though, as usual, we can have a list containing `Maybe`s or a `Maybe` containing a list).

 ## Monad combinators

 One nice thing about the Monad class is that, using only `return` and `(>>=)`,